shardulpatki/Microsoft365-Agent-Scanner/README.md

 * **Teams App Catalog** (`/v1.0/appCatalogs/teamsApps`) — the practical demo
   path.
 Each org-distributed Teams app's manifest is fetched and parsed for MCP-shaped actions.
-Works against any tenant where the scanner's app has been admin-consented `AppCatalog.Read.All` (or `Directory.Read.All`).
+Works against any tenant where the scanner's app has been admin-consented `TeamsApp.Read.All` (or `Directory.Read.All`).
-  Live-validated in Phase 3 against the dev tenant: API returns 200 OK with an empty array (no org-distributed declarative agents in the tenant).
+  Live-validated in Phase 3 against the dev tenant.
+The catalog query returns the org-distributed declarative agent, but Microsoft Graph's per-app manifest endpoint returns 400 for declarative-agent-only Teams apps (see *Undocumented Microsoft behaviors* §4).
+The scanner emits the agent shell from the `$expand=appDefinitions` metadata and records `code=manifest_endpoint_unavailable` for the missing manifest detail.
 * **Copilot Packages** (`/beta/copilot/admin/catalog/packages`) — gated by
   **Agent 365 licensing**, not by the Frontier preview program as we originally documented.
 Live testing returned an authoritative Microsoft